yume-24/expertise_conversation/README.md

 ## Main paper workflow

+Only the notebooks in `notebooks/paper/` form the analysis workflow used for this paper.

+The notebooks in `notebooks/exploratory/` and the free-energy notebook are retained as supplementary development work and are not required to reproduce the paper’s reported analyses.

 Run in this order, using a fresh kernel for each notebook:

 1. [Prepare the four metrics](notebooks/paper/01_static_geometric_metrics.ipynb): load transcripts, embed utterances, calculate geometry, validate the sample, and export the metrics and descriptive plots.